*The contents of this article are human-created.*

 Sprinkle extra oat flour on your rolling pin and surface.
 Roll the dough to about ¼ - ½ inch.

 However, you can also roll the dough out on a cutting board or countertop.
-If doing it this way, you will have to cut out squares or your shape of choice and carefully transfer them to a baking sheet.
+If doing it this way, you will have to cut out squares, rectangles, or any shape of your choice and carefully transfer them to the baking sheet.
+You could also roll the dough on parchment paper, carefully sliding or lifting it onto the baking sheet.

-Once your Graham Cracker dough is rolled out, score the dough evenly into squares or rectangles.
-You can do this with either a pizza cutter or a knife.
+Once your Graham Cracker dough is rolled out, use a pizza cutter or knife to score it into squares or rectangles.

 Next, take a fork or skewer and poke a few rows of holes in the middle of each square.
 You can skip this step if you prefer.
 It's simply for decorative purposes.

-Allow your graham crackers to cool for a few minutes before enjoying.
-To keep them crunchy, allow them to fully cool before storing.
+Remove the graham crackers from the oven and allow them to cool for a few minutes before enjoying or handling them.
+To keep them crunchy, allow them to cool fully before storing.

 Substitutions

-Grass-fed butter or ghee can be used to replace the coconut oil.
+Grass-fed butter or ghee can be used to replace the coconut oil if you do not need your Graham Crackers to be dairy-free.
 You may need to add 1 - 2 extra tablespoons if your dough seems too dry.

 Vanilla powder can be used as an alcohol-free substitute for vanilla extract.
 You can use ½ teaspoon to 1 teaspoon for a single batch of graham crackers.

 Spelt flour can be used if you do not need your graham crackers to be gluten-free.
-Containing less gluten, it is easier on the gut than its cousin, wheat.
-It also offers a richer, slightly nutty flavour.
+Because it contains less gluten, it is easier on the gut than its cousin, wheat.
+It also offers a rich, slightly nutty flavour that's similar to oat flour.

 Fibre-rich.
 Made with oat flour, these Graham Crackers are full of heart-healthy fibre.

 Low-sugar.
-Lightly sweetened with coconut sugar, these Graham Crackers make a delicious, low-sugar sweet snack.
+Lightly sweetened with coconut sugar, these Graham Crackers make a delicious sweet snack that's lower in sugar.

 Perfect for S'mores.
 With just the right amount of crunch, these Homemade Graham Crackers are sturdy enough for s'mores!